 - 1. This document has been produced to provide decision makers at the GDC with guidance on managing registration applications, and fitness to practise referrals for individuals with criminal convictions and cautions obtained either in the UK or abroad. - 2.
-The guidance applies to all categories of registrant, including temporarily registered dentists.
-It applies to both new applicants and former GDC registrants who are applying to be restored to the register. - 3.
+The guidance applies to all categories of GDC registration, including temporary registration.
+It applies to all dental professionals applying to join the register for the first time, those already registered with the GDC and former GDC registrants who are applying to be restored to the register. - 3.
 The Rehabilitation of Offenders Act 1974 (Exceptions) Order 1975 (Amendment) (England and Wales) Order 2013 came into force on 29 May 2013.
 The Order states that certain spent convictions and cautions are "protected" which means there is no requirement on individuals to disclose these and they cannot be taken into account when making a decision on an individual's suitability to carry out a particular occupation.